 Optimizing H1 Tags for SEO

 You should always try to include a keyword when it is relevant to the preceding copy in your H1 tag so that your users and the search engines understand the main idea of your web page.
 Below are a few helpful tips that our SEO team follows so that our headings are optimized for on-page SEO.
+We are interested in getting any SEO value left from these tags.

 - The keyword you choose for your H1 tag should be somewhat different than the keyword you’re striving for in the title tag and URL.